wtsi-hgi/irobot/README.md

 ##### Client Cache Validity

-The response will always include the `ETag` header with its value corresponding to the MD5 checksum of the data object cached by iRobot.
+The response will always include the `ETag` header with its value corresponding to the MD5 checksum of the data object cached by iRobot, as calculated by iRODS. (iRobot will also calculate its own MD5 sum, to check they match.)
 This will allow the client to verify it is requesting the same version of the data object that it is expecting.

-A client can ensure this programmatically by using the `If-None-Match` request header, with the given ETag.
+A client can ensure this programmatically by using the `If-None-Match` request header, with the given entity tag.
 If the tags match, a `304 Not Modified` response will be returned; otherwise, a full response will be returned.